 Exclusive partnerships better reach the passive job seeker marketplace, while the majority of contingency searches rely heavily on the active market, which only makes up around 30 percent of job seekers.

 Exclusive, retained searches present recruitment firms with the opportunity to take a carefully planned approach with their proven framework to reach a passive talent pool.
-Bringing awareness to a long-list of qualified talent, generating interest and understanding career interests allows firms to spend more time with the most qualified and interested talent.
-They can also thoughtfully share their client’s story, position objectives and vision to best evaluate matches for all parties.
+Bringing awareness to a long list of qualified talent, generating interest, and understanding career interests allow firms to spend more time with the most qualified and interested talent.
+They can also thoughtfully share their client’s story, position objectives, and vision to best evaluate matches for all parties.

 Speed vs. Quality

 When you work with multiple firms, speed becomes the goal and often trumps quality.
 I have seen throughout my experience that the motivation to satisfy clients’ business needs drastically decreases if we know the client has other companies working in the same position.
 Some could think the competition would increase motivation, but for most, it is the opposite.
 When working primarily off of speed, it is easy to ignore the most important aspects, such as candidate engagement, candidate experience, clarity of opportunity for all parties, etc.